 James Mellick’s career as an artist has been divided between the art market and the university.
 In 1973, he earned his master of fine arts degree from Southern Illinois University Edwardsville with a major in painting, a minor in sculpture and extensive work in printmaking.

 Access to this exhibit is included with regular admission.
 Hayes Presidential Library & Museums members are admitted for free.
 For hours and admission, visit rbhayes.org.
+This exhibit is sponsored by the Art & Kate Doust Charitable Fund.

 Special exhibit: 'Eyes of Freedom'